TAFINLAR Hard capsule Ref.[8932] Active ingredients: Dabrafenib

 Among the total of 93 patients who were enrolled in the combination therapy cohorts B and C, most patients were Caucasian (>90%), and similar female versus male (54% versus 46%), with a median age of 64 years in second line or higher patients and 68 years in the first line patients.
 Most patients (94%) enrolled in the combination therapy treated cohorts had an ECOG performance status of 0 or 1.
 26 (28%) had never smoked.
 The majority of patients had a non-squamous histology.
 In the previously treated population, 38 patients (67%) had one line of systemic anti-cancer therapy for metastatic disease.

-For the primary endpoint of investigator-assessed ORR, the ORR in the first line population was 61.1% (95% CI, 43.5%, 76.9%) and in the previously treated population was 66.7% (95% CI, 52.9%, 78.6%).
+At the time of the primary analysis, the primary endpoint of investigator-assessed ORR in the first line population was 61.1% (95% CI, 43.5%, 76.9%), and in the previously treated population was 66.7% (95% CI, 52.9%, 78.6%).
 These met the statistical significance to reject the null hypothesis that the ORR of dabrafenib in combination with trametinib for this NSCLC population was less than or equal to 30%.
 The ORR results assessed by IRC were consistent with the investigator assessment.
-The response was durable with median DoR in the previously treated population reaching 9.8 months (95% CI, 6.9, 16.0) by investigator assessment.
-In the first line population, 68% of patients had not progressed after 9 months.
-The median DoR and PFS were not yet estimable (Table 15).
-The efficacy of the combination with trametinib was superior when indirectly compared to dabrafenib monotherapy in Cohort A.
+The efficacy of the combination with trametinib was superior when indirectly compared to dabrafenib monotherapy in Cohort A. The final analysis of efficacy performed 5 years after last subject first dose is presented in Table 15.

 Table 15.
 Summary of efficacy in the combination treatment cohorts based on investigator and independent radiology review: